Moosieus/blog/content/wordpress.md

 %{
   title: "What about WordPress Works",
-  description: "I’d like to share what features and abstractions of WordPress gets fundamentally correct that I feel other CMS's should emulate.",
+  description: "I'd like to share what features and abstractions of WordPress gets fundamentally correct that I feel other CMS's should emulate.",
   image: "https://moosie.us/assets/wordpress/linotype.jpg"
 }
 ---